zuozhenggh/learning-library/oci-library/developer-adoption/labs/oci-devops-oke/deploy-infra/deploy-infra-github-actions.md

 As part of this lab, you will turn into a SRE/Platform Administrator and will provision all the Infrastructure resources used by your applications through Infrastructure As Code (IaC) using [Terraform](https://www.terraform.io) on [Oracle Cloud Infrastructure Resource Manager service (ORM)](https://docs.oracle.com/en-us/iaas/Content/ResourceManager/Concepts/resourcemanager.htm) with GitHub Actions.

-If you are not familar with Terraform, this is an open-source tool that allow you to write infrastructure as code using declarative configuration files.
+If you are not familiar with Terraform, this is an open-source tool that allow you to write infrastructure as code using declarative configuration files.
 OCI Resource Manager allows you to share and manage Terraform configurations and state files across multiple teams and platforms.
 You can connect Resource Manager to your Git repository by setting up a Configuration Source Provider.

 ![Diagram](./images/sre_infrastructure_onboarding.png)